GPDC/CryptRelay/README_miniupnp.md

 I'm going to tell you places to store it and access it based on how I have it set up on my computer.

-Extract the miniupnpc-1.9.tar.gz into your lib section of your workspace.
-On my computer it is:   /home/myusername/workspace/lib/
-Use this if you don't know how (making sure to replace myusername with your username): sudo tar xvzf miniupnpc-1.9.tar.gz -C /home/myusername/workspace/lib/
+Do this command while in your project folder: git submodule update --init
+Example my project folder location:   /home/myusername/workspace/CryptRelay/

-Then when you are in that miniupnp-1.9 folder inside a terminal, type sudo make
+Then when you are in that miniupnpc folder inside a terminal, type sudo make Example folder location:
+/home/myusername/workspace/CryptRelay/miniupnp/miniupnpc/

 # Now inside the Eclipse IDE we include and link the library:
-1. project properties-> c/c++build-> settings-> gcc c++ compiler-> includes->include paths (-l)-> click the add new button and navigate to and select the miniupnpc-1.9 folder.
+1. project properties-> c/c++build-> settings-> gcc c++ compiler-> includes->include paths (-l)-> click the add new button and navigate to and select the miniupnpc folder.

 2. project properties->c/c++build->settings-> GCC C++ Linker->Libraries->
 	in the Libraries (-l) section put this: